AbdullahM0hamed/CodingTutorial/README.md

 ValueError: invalid literal for int() with base 10: 'Negus of Ethiopia'
 ```

 This is pain because the error completely kills your program.
-However, do not fret - we are ready to learn how to try and catch thw Negus of Ethiopia.
+However, do not fret - we are ready to learn how to try and catch the Negus of Ethiopia.
 In python, we use what is known as a `try-except` clause (typically `try-catch` in other languages):

 ```
 >>> try: